 One hour saved per day per recruiter/salesperson equals 260 hours per year, per employee!
 That’s a lot of hours saved and multiply that by 50 (recruiters/salespeople) and you’re looking at 13,000 hours saved per year!
-Check out these 25 recruiting automation examples and start putting busywork on autopilot.
+Check out these 25 recruitment automation examples and start putting busy work on autopilot.

 On the recruiting side of the desk, the candidate is king.
 From new applicants to interviews and on to contractor assignment, there are a number of areas where a forgotten note or missed connection can mean lost revenue and a less-than-sterling candidate experience.

 Using these recruitment automation examples, the recruiting ops team can ensure a smooth experience at every step of the recruiting cycle; leaving recruiters to do what they do best–build relationships and put the world to work.

 1. Update new applicant from ‘passive’ to ‘active’

 Tools like applicant tracking systems (ATS) and customer relationship management systems (CRM) that depend on human input are also prone to human error.
 One of these often-missed tasks is updating an applicant status from passive to active.
 Anyone that is new to Bullhorn will be updated and ready for future automations or pre-screening.